 Nottingham Castle

-Nottingham Castle is daily from 10am, closing at either 4pm, 5pm or 6pm depending o the time of year.
-Adult admission is £13 (2021 prices) and includes admission to the nearby Brewhouse Yard museum.
+Adult admission to Nottingham Castle is now £15 (2024 prices) and children up to 15 are free.
+This includes repeat admission for 12 months, so if you live nearby this is a real bonus.
+The ticket also includes access to the nearby Brewhouse Yard cottages.
 This yard is also where you’ll find Ye Olde Trip to Jerusalem, reputedly Britain’s oldest pub.
 The yard is believed to be the old brewery site for the castle itself and the museum is bigger than it looks from Castle Boulevard, as it also goes into the castle rock itself.
-The Robin Hood Adventures gallery is an extra £3 and cave tours are an extra £5.

 LOCATION & CONTACT